mydatastory/linux_intro_class/README.md

 ### Introduction to Linux

 To offer a unix class on Hipergator, open a support ticket at https://www.rc.ufl.edu/help/support-requests/.
-Click on Resources and then logon.
+Click on Accounts & Resources, then login using your UF name/password.